GavvyDizzle/XDisplays/README.md

 A simple plugin to add command based support for the new 1.19.4 Block and Item Displays

 ### Features
-- A simple command interface to interact with the displays
+- A simple command interface to interact with Block and Item Displays

 ### Requirements
 - This plugin has one dependency: [ServerUtils](https://www.spigotmc.org/resources/serverutils.106515/)

 ### Commands
- - The bade command is `xdisplay` (alias `xd`) with permission `xdisplay.admin`
+ - The base command is `xdisplay` (alias `xd`) with permission `xdisplay.admin`
  - Subcommands do not require any permission besides the one listed above
  - `/xd help` Opens the help menu
  - `/xd brightness <all|block|sky> <amount>` Change the brightness of your selected display